- Ages 4+

 Handa Island has no facilities itself, but a seafood restaurant at Tarbet (where the ferry boat departs from) sells meals, snacks, hot and cold drinks and ice cream.

-Handa Island Wildlife Reserve has not told us if they are fully wheelchair friendly.
+No, Handa Island Wildlife Reserve is not wheelchair friendly.

 No, Handa Island Wildlife Reserve have stated they are not pushchair friendly.